Applying for a Marriage License

 If either applicant has been previously married and the marriage was resolved due to death of a spouse, a certified copy of a death certificate must be presented at the time of application.

-The fee for a marriage license is $66.
-However, with the Pre-Marital Counseling Form (PDF), which may be obtained from the Probate Court, the fee is $26.
+The fee for a marriage license is $66, as this fee includes one marriage certificate which will be given upon the filing of the completed marriage license.
+However, with the Pre-Marital Counseling Form (PDF), which may be obtained from the Probate Court, the fee is $26, as this fee also includes one marriage certificate.
 Additional copies of marriage certificates are $10 each.
 Exact cash, money order, cashier's check, Visa or Mastercard.
 No personal checks.
 A convenience fee will apply to card payments.

 Request Copy of Marriage Certificate Online

 Please visit Fee Pay Online to request a copy of a marriage certificate.
 Cost of each certificate is $10, plus convenience fee.

 The Judge of the Probate Court does not perform weddings.